timpaul/form-extractor-prototype/README.md

 ## Current limitations

-- it can only process images of forms, not documents
+- it can only process jpg images of forms, not documents
 - it only knows about certain kinds of question types
 - you can't provide your own API key via the UI
 - you can't browse previous form extractions